ghc0/helix-theme-notes/README.md

 # Author : ghc0 publj@outlook.com

 # underline
+    # meta
         # Most of its colors or styles are unavailable on my e ink tablet, there fore only left 1 simple underline.
+        # underline is unclean, restrict its amount.
     # Without underline, for PLAIN TEXT.
-    # With underline, for TYPES.
+    # With underline, for rare RETURN.
 # modifiers
     # crossed_out
         # Without crossed_out, for PLAIN TEXT.
         # With crossed_out, for DIAGNOSTIC, multi-CURSORS.
     # bold
         # Without bold, for PLAIN TEXT.
-        # With bold, too dim, to distinguish VARIABLES from COMMENTS.
+        # With bold, too dim, keep it for nothing.
     # italic
         # Without italic, for PLAIN TEXT.
         # With italic, for dynamic things like VARIABLES from COMMENTS.
     # reversed
         # Without reversed, for PLAIN TEXT.
         # With reversed?
-I prefer to mannually define its fg/bg colors.
+I prefer to manually define its fg/bg colors.
 # fg/bg with color
     # on my e ink tablet, only 16 colors are supported, and most of them acts the same, therefore I choose main 4 colors.
     # black